taliesinb/chartreuse/README.markdown

     [expr0, expr1, ...]
     (expr0, expr1, ...)
-    (expr0, )
+    (expr, )
     {"name0" : expr0, "name1" : expr1, ...}

+The constructs can be composed, so that a list may contain tuples and vice versa.
+The terminal objects of this syntax are always single strings that refer to existing grammar symbols.

+### List

+A lists such as `[expr0, expr1, ...]` corresponds to a series of expressions in a fixed order that must be matched left-to-right.

+### Tuple

+A tuple such as `(expr0, expr1, ...)` corresponds to a series of alternative expressions, exactly one of which has to match.

+### Singleton tuple

+The special tuple `(expr,)` (which indicates a single-item tuple in Python) refers to an optional expression that may or may not match.

+### Dictionary

+A dictionary such as `{"name0": expr0, "name1": expr1}` corresponds to a "bag" of clauses.

+Only one clause is required to match, which is taken to be the first clause, but subsequent clauses can also match.
+The value of the resulting symbol is once again a dictionary with the same keys, but with the expressions replaced with the values of their corresponding matched symbols.

 ## Motivation

-I wanted to write a chart parser to teach myself more about computational linguistics and do simple experiments.
+I wanted to write a chart parser to teach myself more about computational linguistics and to do simple experiments.

 I also intend to rewrite this simple parser to JavaScript to provide an open-source parser library that can perform non-trivial work in the browser.